stashed/docs/docs/reference/cli/kubectl-stash_create_backupconfig.md

-      --paths strings                List of paths to backup --prune                        Specify whether to prune old snapshot data --replica int32                Replica specifies the number of replicas whose data should be backed up --repository string            Name of the Repository
+      --paths strings                List of paths to backup --prune                        Specify whether to prune old snapshot data --replica int32                Replica specifies the number of replicas whose data should be backed up --repo-name string             Name of the Repository
+      --repo-namespace string        Namespace of the Repository
       --schedule string              Schedule of the Backup
       --target-apiversion string     API-Version of the target resource --target-kind string           Kind of the target resource